UrielCh/puppeteer-jquery/puppeteer-jquery/README.md

 You may also install `@types/jquery` dependence for more complex JQuery task, in this case always use `jQuery` method, do not use `$` sortcut, the bundeled jQuery will be renamed before being injected. the injection process rename fullname `jQuery` to the rigth value before injections.

 ## changelog

+* V0.3.6 update docs
+* V0.3.5 project renamed to puppeteer-extra-plugin-jquery and can be use with [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra)
-* V3.3 improve typing + update all deps
+* V0.3.3 improve typing + update all deps
-* V3.0 Add a advance example in doc, improve map signature, add not(), offsetParent(), update is(), add scrapping test, unify code to work with playwright
+* V0.3.0 Add a advance example in doc, improve map signature, add not(), offsetParent(), update is(), add scrapping test, unify code to work with playwright
-* V2.1 Add a advance example in doc, improve map signature, add not(), offsetParent(), update is(), add scrapping test.
+* V0.2.1 Add a advance example in doc, improve map signature, add not(), offsetParent(), update is(), add scrapping test.
-* V2.0 project backmto live, puppeter is now writen in typescript, add some jquery method (attr(string), css(string), prop(string))
+* V0.2.0 project backmto live, puppeter is now writen in typescript, add some jquery method (attr(string), css(string), prop(string))
-* V1.8 change waitForjQuery return type to ElementHandle[]
+* V0.1.8 change waitForjQuery return type to ElementHandle[]
-* V1.7 add waitForjQuery
+* V0.1.7 add waitForjQuery
-* V1.6 update doc
+* V0.1.6 update doc

 ## around this project

 * [melbourne2991/jquery-puppeteer](https://github.com/melbourne2991/jquery-puppeteer) Simple JQuery integration, by adding a `page.evalJquery()`.
-* [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra) A plugin proposal standard for puppeteer (not used by the way).
 * [playwright-jquery](https://www.npmjs.com/package/playwright-jquery) The playwright version.